brombal/stylix-docs/markdown/other-components.md

 ## Prop conflicts

-If the component you want to style accepts a prop that conflicts with a CSS property name, the CSS property will take precedence.
+If the component you want to style accepts a prop that conflicts with a CSS property name, **the CSS property will take precedence**.
 This can present a problem in certain scenarios: for example, in some UI component libraries (such as Material UI), it is common for components to accept a `color` prop to specify a predefined theme color such as "primary" or "secondary."
 Because `color` is also a CSS property, Stylix will incorrectly interpret the value as the CSS text color instead of passing it to the component.

 In this case, the `$el` prop can accept a complete React element instead of just a component name: